We invest in our faculty and staff’s ideas and teaching as they work towards a better, more inclusive future.

 Washington University devotes significant resources to funding research and teaching that address the complex spectrum of work on diversity, disparities and identity.
 Below are internal grants that support the production and dissemination of new knowledge in these areas.

-The Teaching Center offers a two-year inclusive teaching and learning faculty fellowship designed to support faculty members (or instructional teams) collaborating with The Teaching Center to develop, implement and evaluate inclusive strategies in a course or supplemental program.
+The Center for Teaching and Learning offers a two-year inclusive teaching and learning faculty fellowship designed to support faculty members (or instructional teams) collaborating with the Center for Teaching and Learning to develop, implement and evaluate inclusive strategies in a course or supplemental program.

 Bring Your Own Idea